China's Tencent takes 12 percent stake in Snap as shares plunge

 Investments in the United States by Chinese tech heavyweights have become common, and the two countries unveiled $9 billion in new deals on the arrival of U.S. President Donald Trump in Beijing on Wednesday.

-Apart from Tencent, Alibaba Group Holding Ltd (BABA.N) and Baidu Inc (BIDU.O) have poured cash from a decade of growth in China into buying stakes in U.S. firms.
+Apart from Tencent, Alibaba Group Holding Ltd and Baidu Inc have poured cash from a decade of growth in China into buying stakes in U.S. firms.

 Snap’s ownership structure, which reserves 95 percent of voting rights for its co-founders, made it likely Tencent was just accumulating a financial stake, analysts said.